coniferprod/ThereAndBack-iOS/README.md

 ]
 ```

-## How to check for the existence of a URL scheme
+## How to check if there is a handler for a given URL scheme

-You can call the canOpenURL of the shared UIApplication object to determine if there
+You can call the `canOpenURL` of the shared `UIApplication` object in iOS to determine if there
 is a handler for a specific URL.
 Here is a helper function in Swift to determine
 if URLs with a given scheme can be opened.
 You don't have to specify a full URL,
 just the scheme.